Welcome to the Montessori School of Pullman

 The Montessori School of Pullman was established as a non-profit corporation in 1968.
 It is conveniently located in Gladish Community Center and is open from 7:30 AM to 5:30 PM daily.
 We accept children aged 2 to 9 years of age.
 Children aged 2 are enrolled in our Montessori Beginnings program.
 Children 3 – 6 are in a multi- aged preschool and kindergarten program.
 Children 6-9 are in a multi-aged lower elementary program.
 In the future, we plan to expand through fifth grade, to allow children to complete the whole of their elementary program in the Montessori school, and then transition into the Public School for Middle School.

 To provide a carefully prepared environment based upon the Montessori education philosophy, within which children are able to actively participate to realize their full potential.

 The Montessori School of Pullman, a private, non-profit corporation, is a child centered educational environment where highly-educated Montessori certified teachers and early childhood specialists plan an individual learning experience appropriate for each child’s level of development.

 Our Montessori Beginnings classroom is especially prepared for 2-3 year olds.
 Multi-aged classes have a balance of 3, 4 and 5 year olds in each room.
+Our lower elementary program is especially suited to the needs of six to nine year olds.
 Children return to the same teachers and classmates each year building long term relationships in a non-competitive, warm and caring family-like setting.